Development Update Overview

 We’ll begin smoke testing internally toward the end of this month, as previously planned.

-Cross-platform development provides its own unique set of challenges, one of which is ensuring that changes made to the codebase compile correctly for each supported operating system.
+The cross-platform development provides its own unique set of challenges, one of which is ensuring that changes made to the codebase compile correctly for each supported operating system.
 Windows seems to be a long-term personal nemesis, often taking hours of additional work fighting with the linker when adding new third-party libraries.

 We’re working on a way to modularise our code such that each component can be built and versioned separately, reducing the risk of ‘breaking the build’ when we need to introduce new libraries.
 This will stand us in good stead as we scale up independent development teams to own and iterate upon the individual aspects of the platform.